Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

   - `-n 3` : run the command every 3 seconds

+- `hostname` : display the hostname of the machine, to reach it from the local network (with the `.local` suffix)

 - `lsb_release -a` : display Linux distribution info (name, version, code name...)

+- `screen` : open a virtual terminal in the background, and connect the local terminal to it.
+             It looks like a normal terminal, but it has created a session that other users can interact with.
+             It is very useful to create a shared terminal for debugging remotely with a colleague.
+  - `screen -list` : list all existing screen sessions
+  - `screen -x <SESSION_NAME>` : join an existing session, so we can enter commands and see anything happening on the terminal
+  - `Ctrl-A Ctrl-D` : detach from the session (keep the session alive in the background)
+  - `exit` : terminate the session and detach all terminals that joined it

 ### Command Combination and Redirection